czxhq/Test-Compiler/src/tool/regex/README.md

 3. **\[C\]** is a regex if C is a valid charset, this means choose one of the character in the charset
 ## Charset Rules
-1. start with the '^' means reverse charset
+1. start with the '^' means reverse charset and '^' can only be the first character
 2. '-' refers to the range, the char before and after it should both be digits, uppercase or lowercase.
 The char after it should bigger than the char before it
+3. cannot contains special character except '^', '\\', '-'
+### Strict Expression
+1. x is a charset if x is a ASCII character
+2. xy is a charset if x and y are both charset
+3. x-y is a charset if x and y are both ASCII characters and have the valid range
+4. ^x is a charset if x is a charset, but ^ must be the first character
 ## Special Character
-The characters below either has special function or are the reserved character in regex, so if you want to use the original meaning of these characters, you should add '\' before them to transfer the meaning
+The characters below either have special function or are the reserved character in regex, so if you want to use the original meaning of these characters, you should add '\\' before them to transfer the meaning

 **You need to distinguish between regular expression escape characters and java escape characters**
-### The special Character
+### The special Characters
 \[\]()*+?:$^\-.
+## Writing Regex in Java
+1. Just remember '\\' is '\\\\' in Java
+2. Don't confuse the regular expression escape characters with java escape characters.
+If you feel confused, you can print the string to show the regex on the console